Zywave/booster/src/_areas/design-system/patterns/builder.md

 ---
 layout: documentation
 title: Builder
-subtitle: A workflow used to construct, edit, and organize presentable content;
+subtitle: A workflow used to construct, edit, and organize presentable content
-  for example, a policy renewal proposal.
 hideToc: false
 ---
 ## Usage